Atewe202/LITA-PROJECT-1-Sales-Performance-Analysis-for-a-Retail-Store/README.md

 -  Transform data and
 -  Then check data quality, Data profile and Data distribution

+### Tools and Methods Used
+- Data Analysis: the data were analysed using the microsoft excel, pivot table to summarize the large data, organising them into tablees and use of slicers to filter.
+- SQL queries was also used for further analysis ans
+- Power BI for visualization of the collection

 ### Data Analysis
 ### Calculated Metrics
  Use Excel formulas to calculate metrics such as;